abumq/residue/README.md

 You can choose to integrate similar solutions like [`rsyslog`](https://github.com/rsyslog/rsyslog) however residue has a lot of other built-in features that other solutions may lack, like built-in log rotation, bulk message forwarding etc. See [Features](#features) section for details.

 # Features
-This above diagram in [Overview](#overview) section only shows a very high-level picture of what residue server does.
-There are details around each area for example:

- * `Send Log` is sent as JSON packet, residue takes care of formatting it, processing the batch of requests (aka bulk request)
- * `Scheduled Backups` can be configured so that residue can act as auto-log-rotator, for example you can [set the format](/docs/CONFIGURATION.md#archived_log_compressed_filename) in a way that logs get rotated weekly and each day in that week has it's own backup.

 Some of the notable features are listed below

  * Lightweight: Residue is very light on CPU and RAM.
 On start-up it will only take approx 2mb of RAM and while running it will keep the memory as clean as possible using as low CPU as possible.